Inborn errors of carbohydrate metabolism

 Carbohydrates account for a major portion of the human diet.
-These carbohydrates are composed of three principal monosaccharides: glucose, fructose and galactose; in addition glycogen is the storage form of carbohydrates in humans.
+These carbohydrates are composed of three principal monosaccharides: glucose, fructose and galactose; in addition, glycogen is the storage form of carbohydrates in humans.
 The failure to effectively use these molecules accounts for the majority of the inborn errors of human carbohydrates metabolism.

 By Carbohydrate

 Glycogen and Glucose

-Glycogen storage diseases are enzyme deficiencies which impair glycogen synthesis, glycogen degradation or glycolysis.
+Glycogen storage diseases are deficiencies of enzymes or transport proteins which impair glycogen synthesis, glycogen degradation or glycolysis.
 The two organs most commonly affected are the liver and the skeletal muscle.
 Glycogen storage diseases that affect the liver typically cause hepatomegaly and hypoglycemia; those that affect skeletal muscle cause exercise intolerance, progressive weakness and cramping.

 Glucose-6-phosphate isomerase deficiency affects step 2 of glycolysis.
 Triosephosphate isomerase deficiency affects step 5 of glycolysis.
 Phosphoglycerate kinase deficiency affects step 7 of glycolysis.
 Pyruvate kinase deficiency affects the 10th and last step of glycolysis.

 Glucose-6-phosphate dehydrogenase deficiency affects the degradation of glucose in the pentose phosphate pathway, which is especially important in red blood cells.

 For further information on inborn errors of glucose metabolism and inborn errors of glycogen metabolism see below.